joeattardi/joeattardi/README.md

 Hi, I'm Joe Attardi!
 I'm a full stack developer with a front-end focus.
 I really enjoy front-end development.
 I've been building software professionally for over 15 years and I've loved every minute of it!

-Currently, I work at Salesforce.
-In the past I've worked with companies such as Constant Contact, Dell, Nortel, and Sun Microsystems.
+Currently, I work at Synopsys.
+In the past I've worked with companies such as Salesforce, Constant Contact, Dell, Nortel, and Sun Microsystems.

 I'm also the author of two books from Apress: